-NAMI Montgomery County (NAMI-MC), founded in 1988, is an affiliate of NAMI Ohio joining with 40 others.
+NAMI Montgomery County Ohio (NAMI-MC), founded in 1988, is an affiliate of NAMI Ohio joining with 40 others.
 The state coalition represents an important link in efforts to improve the quality of life for those with mental illness by implementing and integrating services and policies determined at the state level.
-NAMI-MC provides mental health support groups for families or their loved ones, informative courses, advocacy, and educational community programming throughout the county.
+NAMI-MC is dedicated to improving the lives of family members, friends and persons with mental illness through education, outreach, referral, support and advocacy.

 Throughout the Montgomery County area, NAMI Montgomery County provides a number of free education classes and support groups.

 There are a few ways to contribute to NAMI Montgomery County:

 - Become a trained facilitator for education classes or support groups